 This will populate the data into the spreadsheet.

-Step 4: Once the companies are pulled, we can see that "Save-a-lot-Markets" has invoices 90 days overdue!
+Step 4: Once the companies are pulled, you can see that Save-a-lot-Markets has invoices 90 days overdue!

 Drilling into the Aging Detail

 on the Customer Aging Detail report for a closer look at the overdue invoices.
-Here we can select any cell on the row below because as long as we select a cell on the row with the overdue invoices the
+Here you can select any cell on the row below because as long as you select a cell on the row with the overdue invoices the

 will take us to the details of that client's invoices.

-Once that cell is selected we can drill deeper into the data.
+Once that cell is selected you can drill deeper into the data.
 Below are the descriptions for each step.